markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 | User Email not being picked up from form on contact form | Name needed to be added to form data
 | Customer could sit on checkout page indefinitely ensuring that once there they could book a slot at any time this could mean multiple extra bookings for the same slot as slot database only checked when checkout page loaded | Timer added to checkout page to ensure fast checkout of user.
 Only a 2 min window for multiple booking possibilities.
 | Profile page didn't display default saved address | form instance had syntax relating to request.POST when the request was GET so it was not filling the form data correctly
+| Only 1 allergen could be added to each menu item | Changed relationship from foreignkey to many to many which enabled multiple allergens for each menu item